UpShift Logo UpShift Logo Symbol

 Cons:

-• Cannot easily access some device hardware - i.e. camera, location services
+• Cannot easily access some device hardware - i.e. location services

 • Cannot easily access some device functionality - i.e. phone notifications

-• Cannot easily be installed on a mobile phone or desktop.
+• Cannot be traditionally installed on a mobile phone or desktop.

 Native Apps